SMCA-WR/dexi-px4-sitl-node-red-dev/README.md

 Open QGC and voila

-# Build DEXI ROS Project
+## Build DEXI ROS Project

+Open a new terminal and do the following:

 cd ~/dexi_ws